goodforenergy/front-end-test/readme.md

 Our designer has just finished some designs for this table and has produced some PSDs that we need implemented (they are in this repo).

 The table needs to be responsive and accessible.
-There is a PSD for desktop view and a PSD for mobile view too.
+There is a PSD for wide view and a PSD for narrow view too.

 ## What you should do